Cannabis in Fiji: History

 Cannabis ("Indian hemp") was likely introduced to Fiji following the 1879 introduction of Indian workers under the Indentured Labour System.

 A 1907 legal journal notes the existence of:

 A 1993 report noted that Fiji faced an "incipient" cannabis problem as youths were exposed to the drug by foreign travelers.

 Cultivation

 Along with Papua New Guinea, Fiji is one of the main producers of cannabis in Oceania.

 Legality of hemp

-As of July 2022, hemp became legal in Fiji in an attempt to cultivate the beginning of industrialized use within the country due to its diversified and practical uses.
+As of July 2022, hemp became legal in Fiji in an attempt to cultivate the beginning of industrialised use within the country due to its diversified and practical uses.
 All hemp imported, grown or used for this newly established business must not contain more than a 1% concentration of [tetrahydrocannabinol], the primary component for the psychoactive properties found in cannabis cultivated for recreational use.
+A policy framework was approved in 2024 to explore medical cannabis for export only.
+The fiji Council of Churges supports medical legalization, citing potential health benefits.